 The Council undertakes a town centre outlet survey in Spring each year to record what types of uses are occupying town centre units and to analyse the year on year change in the mix of uses and vacancy rates.
-Maps 2 and 3 highlight betting offices and pay day lending premises in Clydebank and Dumbarton town centres, and those premises with planning permission.
+Maps 2, 3 and 4 highlight betting offices and pay day lending premises in Clydebank, Dumbarton, and Alexandria town centres, and those premises with planning permission.
+The information was collected in the 2023 town centre survey.